kōura Kiwisaver Review - is this challenger the KiwiSaver scheme for you?

 Standout Features:

 - kōura offers the opportunity to invest in emerging markets (Africa, Latin America, China etc) and 'rest of world' (Europe, developed Asian economies like Hong Kong and Singapore), which are unique funds for a low-fee KiwiSaver scheme.
+It also offers three speciality funds that invest into crypto, New Zealand property or the clean energy sector.

 - kōura charges a $30 member fee per year, irrespective of how much you have invested.
 Any investor under 18 years of age won't pay the annual fee.